Attention Graduate Students on an Assistantship

 Graduate Payroll Deduction Authorization forms on myWSU!

 The graduate payroll deduction program is an optional program for graduate students hired on assistantships that enables them to spread the payment of their residual tuition and mandatory fees, not covered by waivers, over eight pay periods via payroll deduction.
 This program is offered for a nominal processing fee of $8 per semester.

-Graduate students on assistantships from all WSU campuses and locations are now able to submit a request online and no longer need to come to Payroll Services.
-The new online enrollment process is very easy and for most students should take under 5 minutes to complete.
+Graduate students on assistantships from all WSU campuses and locations are able to submit an online authorization which in most cases is very easy and should only take five minutes to complete.

 If you are a graduate student hired on an assistantship and are interested in signing up for payroll deduction of residual tuition and certain mandatory fees, log into myWSU and navigate to this site: